I562818/xsc-cap/README.md

 - SAP Cloud Connector

 ## Where to Start
-We have successfully migrated the HCO_DEMOCONTENT sample delivery unit using the SAP HANA Application Migration Assistant.
-The path followed for this Migration involves the below steps:
+To successfully migrate the HCO_DEMOCONTENT sample delivery unit using the SAP HANA Application Migration Assistant, follow the steps below:

 1. Install and Configure the SAP Cloud Connector.
 2. Setup an SAP BTP Destination to connect to the source system.